Interactive courses provide learners in-browser coding challenges with guided feedback.

 A: Challenge overview: Covers the target goal of the challenge.
 It will include the module you're working with and a brief overview of what you'll be doing for the challenge.

 B: Task section: Breaks down the particular goal into steps and includes a description of what you'll need to do.
 In the example above, there are 5 tasks needed to complete the challenge.
-When you complete a task, you will move on until the challenge is completed.
+When you complete a task, you'll move on until the challenge is completed.
 If you happen to get stuck, that's OK.
 The "Help me" dropdown includes a way to re-watch that particular portion of the video lesson covering that specific task, or, the answer to the entire solution.

 C: Code editor: The main environment you'll be working in.
-This lives in your browser, so you will not need to download a single thing in order to use it.
+This lives in your browser, so you won't need to download a single thing in order to use it.
 If you've used a code editor in the past, this one works similarly.
 When you're on a task, you'll use this editor to write the code and submit once you believe your code is correct.
 The code editor has a built-in code check and validation system that scans for syntax or other potential errors and provides guided feedback to help you out along the way.
 In the top right corner, you can resize the view to give you more work space and gain quick access to the table of contents.

 A couple other neat features and shortcuts include: